unbeauvoyage/aspire-ai-chat-demo/README.md

 ## High-Level Overview

 - **Backend API:**
   The backend is built with **ASP.NET Core** and interacts with an LLM using **Microsoft.Extensions.AI**.
 It leverages `IChatClient` to abstract the interaction between the API and the model.
-Chat responses are streamed back to the client using **Server-Sent Events (SSE)**.
+Chat responses are streamed back to the client using stream JSON array responses.

 - **Data & Persistence:**
   Uses **Entity Framework Core** with **CosmosDB** for flexible, cloud-based NoSQL storage.
 This project utilizes the **new preview CosmosDB emulator** for efficient local development.